How to Get a Share Code for Right to Work?

 Why is sharing code important for small businesses?

 For UK small businesses, processing a digital share code is the mandatory legal method to establish a statutory excuse against civil penalties.
-Failing to perform this real-time check can result in compliance fines reaching up to £60,000 per illegal worker under the 2026 Home Office regulations.
+Failing to perform this check correctly exposes the business to fines of up to £45,000 per illegal worker for a first breach, rising to £60,000 per illegal worker for a repeat breach within three years.

 This compliance is equally important for those in the service industry.
 Whether you are calculating a Self-Employed Gardener Hourly Rate UK or setting a Self-Employed Cleaner Hourly Rate UK, ensure that any staff you hire have been digitally verified to protect your business assets.